lsbFlying/resy/README.md

 ```

 #### Invalid update
-Direct attribute chained updates are not allowed,
+direct attribute chained updates are not allowed,
 because resy only maps the data attributes of the first layer.
-Currently, there is no in-depth recursive agent for performance reasons.
+currently, there is no in-depth recursive agent for performance reasons.
 ```tsx
 import { useStore } from "resy";